 If your event is more casual and you don’t have any activities planned, make sure the attendees are aware of this.
 Just the same, if there is an agenda, provide guests with this ahead of time, so they know when they need to be where.

 Hiring an entertainer or guest speaker is another way to liven up your event.
 Even hiring a DJ to play music during the event can set the mood for a fun and upbeat event.

 You don't have to go crazy with a particular theme, but it can be fun if you do.
-You could have a party themed after The Wild West, The Roaring 20’s, the beach, the circus, tacky tourist themed, or something based off of a favorite TV show or movie.
+You could have a party themed after The Wild West, The Roaring 20’s, the beach, the circus, tacky tourist-themed, or something based on a favorite TV show or movie.
 The theme will help you narrow down what type of food and decorations to get, and will set the tone for how formal (or informal) the feel of the party is.
-You can also pick a venue based off of your theme.
-For instance, a Mexican restaurant would be a great place for a company fiesta, while there’s no better place for a beach themed event at the pool or beach.
+You can also pick a venue based on your theme.
+For instance, a Mexican restaurant would be a great place for a company fiesta, while there’s no better place for a beach-themed event at the pool or beach.
 Even a simple theme will help bring the whole event together.

 5. The Why

 Knowing your “why” is the first step in organizing a successful company event.
 Do you want to focus on team building?
 Do you have certain talking points about the business that you want to discuss?
 Do you want to avoid “work-talk” altogether and just have fun?
 Are you planning this event or outing to acknowledge a certain team member or celebrate a milestone?
 When your “why” is clear, you have a solid foundation to build your plans upon.